 Receivables from portfolio companies represent non-recurring costs that we incurred on behalf of portfolio companies.
 Such receivables, net of any allowance for uncollectible receivables, are included in other assets on our accompanying Condensed Consolidated Statements of Assets and Liabilities.
 We generally maintain an allowance for uncollectible receivables from portfolio companies when the receivable balance becomes 90 days or more past due or if it is determined, based upon management's judgment, that the portfolio company is unable to pay its obligations.
 We charge the accounts receivable to the established allowance when collection efforts have been exhausted and the receivables are deemed uncollectible.
-As of both September 30, 2015 and March 31, 2015, we had gross receivables from portfolio companies of \$1.5 million.
-The allowance for uncollectible receivables was \$0.5 million and \$0.3 million as of September 30, 2015 and March 31, 2015, respectively.
+As of December 31, 2015 and March 31, 2015, we had gross receivables from portfolio companies of \$0.9 million and \$1.5 million, respectively.
+The allowance for uncollectible receivables was \$0.5 million and \$0.3 million as of December 31, 2015 and March 31, 2015, respectively.